 Our goal is to identify high quality companies that may be undervalued relative to the industry and their peers.
 As a result, we use a scoring model based on individual performance metrics and market factors.
 We weight each variable based on our outlook for the industry and economy to arrive at a total score.
 These weightings may change from time to time as economic and market conditions change.
-Currently, we are expecting interest rates to decline and are weighting the ability to generate net interest income, manage funding costs, and control expenses somewhat higher than other performance factors.
+Currently, we are weighting the ability to generate net interest income, manage funding costs, and control expenses somewhat higher than other performance factors.
 Our scores help to determine overall valuation.
 Just because a company receives a high score does not mean that we are necessarily expecting higher returns than the market, overall, and vice versa.
-Currently, our highest rated companies are MTB, PNC, AUB, EWBC, COLB, and OZK.
-We believe that there is some noise in the numbers for a couple of banks that have resulted in the score for AUB to be higher and for WAL to be lower than previous guarters.
+Currently, our highest rated companies are MTB, RF, AUB, EWBC, COLB, and OZK.
+We believe that there is some noise in the numbers for a couple of banks that have resulted in the score for AUB to be higher and for WAL to be lower than previous quarters.